wilicw/wilicw.github.io/about.md

 ### 2021~ NCKU CSIE

-A student study in collage and do nothing.
+A student study in college and do nothing.

 ---